JulienBernard3383279/pico-rectangle/README.md

 ![image](img/wfpp.png)

-With the Melee F1 DAC algorithm, Start is mapped to Home.
-L, R and Z are respectively mapped to ZL, ZR and R. -, +, L and Photo are inaccessible.
+With the Melee F1 DAC algorithm, Start is mapped to +.
+L, R and Z are respectively mapped to ZL, ZR and R. -, Home, L and Photo are inaccessible.
 The purpose of this mode is to allow playing on a PC setup with other people that are using vanilla Gamecube controllers through an adapter, as Slippi can't handle multiple adapters at once.
 There may be slight analog discrepancies occuring as a result of using the Standard Controller mode (max 1 tick).

 In dedicated mode, Modifiers and LS/MS are repurposed.
 This means you can only access cardinals and diagonals on the control stick.
 - LS => L